Our newly incorporated non-profit, the Rhythm of Life Society, in association with Lyle Povah from Drumming and Health announces:

 DRUM - Lyle is an international musician and workshop facilitator (see bio below).

-RUN - Lyle runs marathons internationally, and has run one ultra-marathon (any race more than a 42 km marathon), the 80 kilometre "Whistler 50", as well as numerous half marathons.
+RUN - Lyle runs marathons internationally, and has run a couple of ultra-marathons (any race more than a 42 km marathon), including the 80 kilometre "Whistler 50", as well as numerous half marathons.
 Some marathon races include the Great Wall of China, Maui, Eugene Oregon, the Boston Marathon, and of course the hometown Vancouver Marathon.
 He recently ran Washington State’s Tunnel Marathon virtually.

 YOGA - Following Kundalini Teacher Training at Yoga West in Vancouver in 2013, Lyle began teaching at Yoga One in Burnaby, Bound Lotus in North Vancouver, the Welcome Home Addiction Recovery Academy in Surrey, and Inspire Health Supportive Cancer Care.
 He also ran yoga and drumming programs at Mountain Institute medium security prison in Agassiz.
 For two years in 2014 and 2015, Lyle facilitated music and therapeutic drum circles in Japan and China, as well as teaching yoga.
 In 2018, Lyle taught yoga and transformational drumming in Austria with the Wellbeing Project based out of Paris France http://wellbeing-project.org/ a global initiative that assists social change leaders and organizations to focus on inner wellness.